codewars/docs/content/concepts/kata/translations.md

 ### Reviewing a translation

-Before a pending translation is accepted and a new language version becomes available for a kata, it needs to be reviewed and determined whether it holds up to Codewars quality standards.
+Before a pending translation is accepted and a new language becomes available for a kata, it needs to be reviewed and determined whether it holds up to Codewars quality standards.
 When reviewing a translation, users can perform the following steps:

 - **Reading the code and description**.
 - **Running the tests** against _other_ solutions along with the reference solution.
 Unfortunately, testing solutions to a proposed translation other than the reference solution is currently rather cumbersome.
 One possibility is to fork the translation, replace the reference solution with your solution, run the tests and discard the fork afterwards.
 Another way is to create a new kumite from scratch and copy/paste code snippets from the translation under review to your kumite.